magma2/Cylon-Raider/README.md

 Should be used either with Monitor Mode On, OR, even better, after you cracked the password and logged back into their network.

-# Why No WPS?
-Attacking WPS-Enabled Services means that the admin or owner of the router enabled WPS.
-You cannot use Reaver against some router that doesnt have WPS Enabled.

-Secondly, the disadvantages of WPS is becoming more of a mainstream knowledge.
-Less and less wireless APs are employing WPS.

-If you have the fortune of finding a WPS-Enabled AP, then by all means, use Reaver because that is now the best option: http://tools.kali.org/wireless-attacks/reaver